roman-milk/roman-milk.github.io/what-i-did-on-my-christmas-vacation.md

  I returned to her clit, giving it the attention it needed.
 I was silent, enjoying her touch, working through my repertoire, reaching down to check my progress by how wet she was getting.
 It was good.
 I was pretty sure I'd be able to get her off.
 I wet my fingers from her pussy, and brought them to her lips.
 "Sexy Mom.
 Taste yourself.
 You're on fire."

  She moaned, sucking my fingers before I went back to her clit.
 On the way, I gave Teri's head a nudge, pushing downward.
 I saw her suck up a mouthful of Mom's tit, earning us another moan.
-Report_Story #8